 of overall job growth that small businesses generate, economic

-development folks talked about entrepreneurship traits as if some people
+development folks talked about the entrepreneurship definition and necessary traits for success as if some people

 were born to start businesses, and others were not.

 Now we understand more.
 Increasingly we recognize that nearly everyone can be an entrepreneur.
-A thought leader in this field is Saras Sarasvathy, who thinks that we might be ignoring the largest category of folks—those who would like to be entrepreneurs but do not know how.
+A thought leader in this field is Saras Sarasvathy, who thinks that our entrepreneurship definition might be ignoring the largest category of folks—those who would like to be entrepreneurs but do not know how.

 We'll stay out of that debate, but we do think it's useful for a community to understand the laundry list of abilities, natural or acquired, that would be important to an entrepreneur.
 It includes: